CuriousOne23/WhenMathPrays/thought_simulator/docs/ts_unified_architecture.md

 The active implementation path is the **dual-pipeline Execution Manifold**:

-- **Pipeline A** — meaning construction (basin/MTP path; today's core)
+- **Pipeline A** — meaning construction
 - **Pipeline B** — execution/realization (OpBeh × OBG × XlateR + SRP + TrigRB + IMR)

-Readers should treat this unified sketch as a **counterfactual reference model**, comparable to a textbook "alternative design" chapter — useful for reasoning, not for implementation without explicit human approval and PoC validation.
+Readers should treat this unified sketch as a **counterfactual reference model** — useful for reasoning, not for implementation without explicit human approval and PoC validation.

 ---